Cisco Systems is back on the acquisition road, with plans to snap up wireless vendor Linksys Group Thursday in a stock deal valued at $500 million.

 Given the competitive pricing atmosphere of the consumer market to which Linksys caters, the organization's success depends on its ability to control costs, Giancarlo said.

-One way Linksys has done that so far is through partnerships with outside design and product developers, including companies in locations with lower labor costs, such as
+One way Linksys has done that so far is through partnerships with outside design and product developers, including companies in locations with lower labor costs, such as China.
+Cisco is "committed" to continuing those partnerships, Giancarlo said.

 Cisco does not anticipate any significant pricing changes on Linksys products, he said.